solehudin5699/notes/docs/dev/jenkins/setup-cloud.md

 ### Container as cloud agent

 Basically, it's similarly with setup docker host as clouds.
-But, to approach it, the container must have docker in it. we run docker in docker.
+But, to approach it, the container must have docker in it, as know as `docker in docker`.

 ```bash title="Run docker:dind"
 docker run -d --restart=always \